-South Australian expert Advisory Group on Antimicrobial Resistance (SAAGAR)
+South Australian Expert Advisory Group on Antimicrobial Resistance (SAAGAR): Terms of Reference

 The South Australian expert Advisory Group on Antimicrobial Resistance (SAAGAR) was established in 2008 to champion the adoption of antimicrobial stewardship programs and advise on the types of programs and components that will be most useful for South Australian hospitals.

 SAAGAR is one of SA Health’s medicines committees, accountable to the Minister for Health and Ageing via the South Australian Medicines Advisory Committee (SAMAC).